 - This also sometimes—depending on the construction of the range—add to the pleasures of a trip to a firing range, and increase your appreciation of ear protection.note

 - In this video, an AR-15 is firing off-screen with slightly-quieter "crack-crack-crack", and then the shooter fires his old Mosin-Nagant rifle, which makes a much louder "BOOM!", enough to scare the man with the AR-15.

 - Some video game studios have actually used live-fire recordings, among other things to create their gunsounds.
 However, in some making-of videos on special-editions DVD's of the games, the gunfire in game is nothing like the live-fire recording.

 - Hunting rifles being fired in the distance in a forest, will sound very similar to movies where guns are fired in the distance in some abandoned forest; a muffled, medium-high pitch crack, followed by a bassy echo.
-However, they will be exponentially louder in volume the closer you get to the source; a gun fired a mile away will be as loud as thunder rumbling a couple miles away.
+However, they will be quadratically louder in volume the closer you get to the source; a gun fired a mile away will be as loud as thunder rumbling a couple miles away.
 A quarter mile?
 A head on car collision.
 Within a few feet?
 As loud as a thunderclap hitting a tree a couple houses down from your house.

 - Microphones in your run-of-the-mill camcorders and mobile phones are notoriously bad at picking up a gun shot correctly.
 Therefore the only way to truly find out what a gun sounds like when it's fired is to actually shoot one yourself.
 Or buy specialized recording equipment. note